 Debt consolidation is the solution to this frustrating problem.
 You can roll multiple debts into a single personal loan to combine the number of payments you have to make each month.
 Of course, debt consolidation only makes sense if you are able to secure a lower APR or interest rate on your loans.

-If this feels like a good option for you, take a minute to consolidate your debt and simplify your repayment process today.
+If debt consolidation feels like a good option for you, take a minute and simplify your repayment process today.

 2. Not Using Balance Transfer Opportunities